marmakoide/arduino/README.md

 * [Arduino in C](https://balau82.wordpress.com/arduino-in-c) A small series of tutorials on using plain C and AVR utilities
 * [Easy UART on with avrlib](https://appelsiini.net/2011/simple-usart-with-avr-libc/) Synchronous UART handling libavr's stdio implementation
 * [Bare Metal Micro](https://baremetalmicro.com/) Nicely explained examples on the fundamentals ie. ports, interrupts
+* [The USART of the AVR](https://maxembedded.com/2013/09/the-usart-of-the-avr/) Detailed explanation about the USART/UART, good complement to the reference manual

 I am very thankful to all those people who took the time and the effort to write those tutorials and manuals.